stunnashadez/3220Project/README.md

 - The UML diagrams which represent the use case, class, and sequence diagrams.

 - An pdf report that outlines the objective of the current phrase.

+- An example excel sheet which represents the data block of a certain industry.

 ### <ins>Phase 3</ins>